 Maybe it’s OK, even quite good, to see ourselves as we are.

 Another friend, Kate, took a selfie of her grey hair and posted it on Facebook this month.
 We all went nuts.
-Not actually for the grey hair, as that was mildly interesting, but for the fact that Kate showed us herself.
+Kate showed us herself.
 Here I am getting older, no more hair dye.
 I don’t give a rats what you think.

 In honour of seeing older faces in feeds, and to embrace my olderness, I decided I can’t be another middle-aged woman who doesn’t get the selfie.
 I gave it a whirl.

 I took this photo but you know what I thought?

 Oh no, not the 45-year-old who looks 45.